ithinkihaveacat/adventofcode/README.md

 # adventofcode

 Welcome to the Advent of Code[^aoc] Kotlin project created by [ithinkihaveacat][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, ithinkihaveacat is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+This is very horrible code.
+I think I've used `reduce()` in every single solution so far…

+There's nothing in the Java/Kotlin directories, the action is all in the JS (Android Studio was being annoying).

+If you're lucky, running the code might more or less get you the part 2 output.
+You'll probably need to modify the code, or uncomment some of it, to get the part 1 output.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.